Fitto-A/task-app-react/README.md

 ### Simple task app using basic React concepts.

-Im not using Hooks, its made with Classes and Lifecycle Methods.
+Im not using Hooks in this project, its made with Classes and Lifecycle Methods.

 Page: